Mumbai based organisation Universe Simplified is empowering children to create inventions that can solve pertinent problems in their community

-One fellowship program that Henna and Meera have been a part of is Changelooms Program – a learning and leadership journey to support early stage social entrepreneurs.
+One fellowship program that Henna and Meera have been a part of is Changelooms Program – a learning and leadership journey to support early-stage social entrepreneurs.
 Changelooms is run by Pravah, a Delhi based non-profit which enables youth to facilitate social action initiatives through various leadership oriented approaches and is supported by Oracle.
 The team takes pride in adopting several values from Pravah.
-“The Pravah and Changeloooms community has helped us immensely.
+“The Pravah and Changeloooms community have helped us immensely.
 The various processes introduced for organisational development have influenced what we do today”, says Henna.

-The organization is relentlessly pursuing their aim of building a community of problem solvers, innovators and change makers with a broader outlook, beyond what they read in their books.
+The organization is relentlessly pursuing their aim of building a community of problem solvers, innovators and changemakers with a broader outlook, beyond what they read in their books.
 “Imagine if every child and community is empowered to address their own local challenges through Innovation!” says Henna.